CS 726: Advanced Machine Learning (Spring 2025)

 Prerequisites

-A formal introductory ML course like CS 725 or CS 337 or CS 419 or DS 303 is required.
+A formal introductory ML course like CS 725 or CS 217 or CS 419 or DS 303 is required.
 Online ML courses do not qualify as pre-requisites.
 The course assumes basic knowledge of probability, statistics, and linear algebra.
 Chapters 2 and 3 of the Deep-learning book are a good place to refresh the necessary required background.
 Also, the course assumes basic background in machine learning, for example as covered in Chapter 5 of the Deep-learning book and deep learning, for example, as covered in Chapter 6 of the same book.
 Further, we will assume that students are familiar with CNNs, RNNs, and sequence to sequence learning with attention.
+Also, there will be programming assignments that will benefit from fluency in Python.

 Credit/Audit Requirements